cmelchior/jervis-ffb/docs/architecture.md

 This project was started with the following design goals in mind.

-1. It should be a faithful representation of the board game rules and should represent the rules "as written".
+1. The implementation should be a faithful representation of the rules "as written".
+This includes things like always choosing to use a skill or not, or rerolling successful rolls.

+2. The rules engine should not care what generates an action, it could be the player through the UI, or some automated process.

-2. The rule implementation should be flexible and extendable.
-Blood Bowl is a game of exceptions, and it should be possible to capture all these extensions in the code.
+3. The rule implementation should be flexible and extendable.
+Blood Bowl is a game of exceptions, and it should be possible to capture all these exceptions in the code.

-3. The code should be A.I. friendly.
-This idea came from following along in the Bot Bowl competition, but since the rules there are stuck on Blood Bowl 2016.
-This idea evolved into creating an Blood Bowl AI that could play on FUMBBL.
-Which is the current platform with the best implementation of the rules.
+4. The code should be A.I. friendly.
+I.e., it should be easy for an AI training process or model to interact with the rules and the state of the game.

-4. The rules should be decoupled from the UI, so it is easier to hook any kind of UI up to the rules.
+5. The rules should be decoupled from the UI.
+It should be possible to hook many different kinds of UIs up to the same rules engine.

 ## What are the future goals?

 1. Be able to replay all FUMBBL Games inside the Jervis Client.

-2. Be a alternative for the current FUMBBL Client.
+2. Be a alternative to the current FUMBBL Client.

 3. Be an AI client you can hook up to any FUMBBL game.